Table of Contents

 3-Pantheism teaches that the universe was created “ex deo” or “out of God.”
 But the Bible teaches that the universe was created by God “ex nihilo,” or “out of nothing” (2 Chronicles 2:12; Nehemiah 9:6).

 4-Pantheism teaches that humans are God.
-But the Bible teaches that God alone is the Creator of all (Isaiah 45:5).
+But the Bible teaches that God alone is the Creator of all.
+He is infinite while humans are finite (Isaiah 45:5).

 5-Pantheism teaches that miracles are impossible because all is God and God is all.
 But the Bible teaches that God does miracles and supernatural acts for His created beings (Hebrews 2:4; Mark 16:20; Acts 19:11).